SQL Server Stored Procedure Output Parameters

 The Stored Procedure reduces network traffic.
 When we execute a stored procedure we need to send the procedure name and parameters so only these things are passed on the network but if we are not using the stored procedure then we need to write the ad-hoc queries and we need to execute them which may contain many numbers of lines.
 So the stored procedure reduces the network traffic as a result performance of the application increase.

 Multiple applications can use the same stored procedure.
 The different applications which want similar kind of data then they can use the same stored procedure.
 The advantage is that if we want to change the stored procedure then we need to change it in one place that will affect to all the application that uses it whereas if it is inline SQL query and if we have to use it in multiple applications, then we end up with multiple copies of the same inline SQL query, and if the logic has to change, then we have to change the logic at all the places, which makes it harder maintaining inline SQL.
 So, the stored procedure provides code re-usability and maintainability.

 By granting permission to the underlying database the user can do everything.
 He can view all the records as well as he can also modify the records.
 But if we want to restrict the user only to view the records then we need to grant only for that stored procedure which will display the records.
 In that way, we achieve better security with a stored procedure.

-Using stored procedure we can also avoid the SQL Injection attack.
+Using a stored procedure we can also avoid the SQL Injection attack.

 What is an execution plan?

 An execution plan is nothing but for the query to retrieve the data what is the best possible way available.
 This depends on the indexes that available on the SQL Server to help that query.
 Based on those it generates the execution plan and then it executes the query.

 In the next article, I will discuss the SQL Server Stored Procedure Return Value with examples.
 Here, in this article, I try to explain the SQL Server Stored Procedure Output Parameters step by step with some examples.
 I hope this article will help you with your need.